home-assistant/home-assistant.io/source/_integrations/velbus.markdown

 - For Signum devices without authentication: `tls://192.168.1.9:27015`
 - For Signum devices with authentication: `tls://password@192.168.1.9:27015`

-### Removing the integration

-The Velbus integration and its entities can be removed by following these steps:

-{% include integrations/remove_device_service.md %}

-Note: Removing the integration will delete all Velbus devices and their history from Home Assistant.

 {% note %}
 The pushbutton LEDs of input modules are disabled by default.
-These can be enabled from the `Devices` panel in the `Configuration` page of the web interface.
+These can be enabled from the **Devices** panel in the **Configuration** page of the web interface.
 {% endnote %}

 ## Actions